-- Proper Discernment of Vocations. - Healthy human and spiritual formation of candidates for priesthood/religious life. - Good and healthy understanding of human sexuality and genuine appreciation for chastity and celibacy.

-- A proper instruction on the Church's discipline in these matters. - Exposure to programmes that help to create safe environments for our children and young people.
+- Good morals, values and principles. - Healthy human formation and faith. - Good and healthy understanding of human sexuality and genuine appreciation for the teaching of the Church. - A proper instruction on the Church's discipline in these matters. - Exposure to programmes that help to create safe environments for our children and young people.

-Sexual abuse of minors by clerics is not just a canonical crime but also a crime prosecuted by civil law.
+Sexual abuse of minors by employees, volunteers or peers is not just a canonical crime but also a crime prosecuted by civil law.
 In this regard the Bishop is to cooperate with the authorities who are responsible for handling cases of sexual abuse of minors as defined by the civil law of the country.
+Applicants for employment shall also be required to present a recent police record (not older than three (s) months.
+The employer shall also ensure that there are mechanisms in place to conduct a comprehensive background check of the individual.

-1.Reporting Procedures
+1. Reporting Procedures